 We have a wonderful venue in Santa Cruz at the Resource Center for Nonviolence, and we will gather there again this year in March.

 North Bennington WorkshopEach October for the last nine years, we've hosted a similar group in our home town of North Bennington, Vermont.
 Again, we limit the size of the group, and this has also become a close-knit and supportive bunch.

 My old friend and co-writer, Charles John Quarto used to talk about an event he hoped to take part in one day, that he called 'hosting the bards.'
 I don't know if he was thinking of something that actually took place in history, but it seems like something I'd like to take part in as well.
 I can picture a dining room filled with songwriters and poets, toasting each other with humor and mock derision, songwriters are good at that sort of thing.

 Bennington College has been a cultural resource, and Robert Frost wrote "Stopping by Woods" just a stone's throw from here.
 Shirley Jackson wrote "The Lottery" just around the corner, and so the bards might be closer at hand than we know.
 At least, I feel we're doing our part to encourage those who may be regarded as bardic icons in the future.

 In the meantime, our songwriters grow in their mastery of the craft and in their ability to engage their creative potential.
 This may lead to recordings of their songs as we've seen happen with our group, but more importantly a greater degree of self-actualization and consciousness raising.
 Fun too.
 Sign up to be notified of future events, and we'll look forward to having you with us.

-The next North Bennington Workshop dates will be announced later in the year, for the Fall of 2020.
+The next North Bennington Workshop will be November 6th and 7th, 2021.
 (North Bennington Workshop Details)